Electronic Magnifiers and Magnifying Systems

-- Some cameras can rotate 360 degrees or close to that, and can allow you to view items at a distance (such as a white board or PowerPoint presentation in a classroom), or watch yourself apply makeup or do other personal grooming tasks.
+- Some cameras can rotate about 360 degrees and can allow you to view items at a distance (such as a white board or PowerPoint presentation in a classroom), or watch yourself apply makeup or do other personal grooming tasks.

-- CCTVs also offer the option of viewing black letters on a white background or white letters on a black background, called reverse polarity.
+- Video magnifiers also offer the option of viewing black letters on a white background or white letters on a black background, called reverse polarity.

 - Some cameras and monitors are high-definition (HD), while others have standard resolution.